-After journalist’s arrest, Press Club of India says ‘expect Punjab government to not misuse power’
+‘Deeply concerned’, says Press Club of India on independent journalist’s arrest by Punjab Police

 The Mohali Police arrested Rajinder Singh Taggar on Friday on charges of extortion, criminal conspiracy and wrongful restraint.

-The Press Club of India on Saturday stated that it is concerned by the arrest of independent journalist Rajinder Singh Taggar in an alleged extortion case.
+The Press Club of India on Saturday said that it is “deeply concerned” by the arrest of independent journalist Rajinder Singh Taggar in an alleged extortion case.

 On Friday, the Mohali Police arrested Taggar, who runs the web portal Punjab Dastavez, on charges of extortion, criminal conspiracy and wrongful restraint, reported The Indian Express.